 I did pretty well with finding alone time in my life until I became a parent.
 We had our two daughters just 13 months apart – which meant that for a couple of years just using the bathroom alone was a luxury.
 When they were two and three years old we moved into a 26 foot camper for several months, and have lived in a pretty small house since then.
 To top it all off, our oldest is very extroverted, and hates to ever be alone.
 In order to survive, I had to learn creative ways to recharge in seasons when I was rarely – if ever alone.

 (There are affiliate links in this post, meaning we may get a small commission from any purchases you make.
-We only recommend products and services we actually use and love.
 Click here to read our full disclosure policy.)

 Creative ways to find alone time when you’re never alone:

 Find alone time in the fringe hours of your day.

 I’ve found that the most reliable places to find alone time are in the wee hours of the morning, and the last few minutes of the day.
 Even if I have to trade a bit of sleep for a few minutes of alone time – it’s totally worth it!
 Sleep is really important.
 But I’ve found that once I recharge a little bit, I sleep better.
 It’s all about balance.

 Make the alone time you do get count.

 When you do find a few moments to yourself, don’t waste them.
 Do something that refreshes your spirit.
 For me that looks like reading a few pages of a good book, enjoying the beauty of nature, or even just sitting quietly for a bit.
 Whatever it looks like for you, take this chance to feed your soul.